-MPAS 503 Physiology for PAs 4

-This course is designed to provide PA students a foundation of basic science in cellular physiology through lecture and learning exercises.
+MPAS 503 Physiology for PAs his course is designed to provide PA students a foundation of basic science in cellular physiology through lecture and learning exercises.
 Normal physiology will be presented through an organ system approach.
 Functional cellular changes and pathologic changes will be included when clinically relevant.

-MPAS 512 Interpretation of Imaging Studies 2
+MPAS 512 Interpretation of Imaging Studies